niveklabs/tfwriter/google-beta/r/google_bigquery_table.md

 variable "dataset_id" {
   description = "(required) - The dataset ID to create the table in.
 Changing this forces a new resource to be created." type        = string
 }

+variable "deletion_protection" {
+  description = "(optional) - Whether or not to allow Terraform to destroy the instance.
+Unless this field is set to false in Terraform state, a terraform destroy or terraform apply that would delete the instance will fail." type        = bool default     = null
+}

 variable "description" {